julotec/hmk12/README.md

 - **FastAPI:** FastAPI is utilized for developing the REST API endpoints with Python.
 - **JWT:** JSON Web Tokens are used for secure authentication and authorization.
-- **SQLAlchemy ORM:** SQLAlchemy ORM facilitates interaction with the PostgreSQL database.
+- **SQLAlchemy ORM:** SQLAlchemy ORM facilitates interaction with the SQLite database.
 - **SQLite:** SQLite serves as the backend database for storing user and contact information.

 ## Getting Started